isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-10-post-cover-to-cover.md

 <div style="background-color: white;"><br><img style="width:600px" src="/images/Vol-12-issue-1/cover-to-cover/16_covertocover.jpg"></div>

-***Radio & TV Times*** (25 October 1980) and ***8 DAYS*** (20 October 1990)
+***Radio &amp; TV Times*** (25 October 1980) and ***8 DAYS*** (20 October 1990)

-When Radio Television Singapore was restructured as Singapore Broadcasting Corporation on 1 February 1980, it ushered in a new era in television. *Radio & TV Times* became its vehicle to publicise its line-up of both locally produced Chinese dramas and imported Western TV shows – such as the TV series *Battlestar Galactica* on the cover of the maiden issue – as well as the latest news in entertainment to English-speaking readers.
-In October 1990, *Radio & TV Times* was given a design makeover and renamed *8 DAYS*.
+When Radio Television Singapore was restructured as Singapore Broadcasting Corporation on 1 February 1980, it ushered in a new era in television. *Radio &amp; TV Times* became its vehicle to publicise its line-up of both locally produced Chinese dramas and imported Western TV shows – such as the TV series *Battlestar Galactica* on the cover of the maiden issue – as well as the latest news in entertainment to English-speaking readers.
+In October 1990, *Radio &amp; TV Times* was given a design makeover and renamed *8 DAYS*.
 This early issue (20 October 1990) featured Whitney Houston on its cover, and in December 2009, the magazine celebrated the launch of its 1,000th issue.
 The focus of the magazine has since shifted from celebrity gossip and TV-related news to include film, music, books and food reviews.

 <div style="background-colour:#fdf5e6; padding:20px; margin: 20px; background: #fdf5e6"><b>WHAT IS PUBLICATIONSG</b>
 <br><br>
 	Launched in October 2015, PublicationSG is a dedicated online catalogue of all physical materials found in the Legal Deposit Collection, a rich archive of nearly 1.1 million items that is now available for public  access.
 Serials and magazines comprise 70 percent of the collection, with 25 percent being books and the rest made up of audiovisual materials and maps as well as ephemera.
-Members of the public can place reservations to view legal deposit items at $1.55 each at the information counters of the Lee Kong Chian Reference Library on levels 7–13 of the National Library Building, or via an online form at <a href="http://www.eservice.nlb.gov.sg/forms/publicationsg">eservice.nlb.gov.sg/forms/publicationsg</a>.
+Members of the public can place reservations to view legal deposit items at $1.55 each at the information counters of the Lee Kong Chian Reference Library on levels 7–13 of the National Library Building, or via an <a href="https://form.gov.sg/600008f1ba0ee20011f16351">online form</a>.
 The items can only be viewed at designated work stations in the reference library.</div>

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-12-issue-1/cover-to-cover/barbara.png">
 <b>Barbara Quek</b> is a Senior Librarian with the National Library, Singapore.
-She is currently with the Advocacy & Statutory Function group that oversees the compliance of Legal Deposit in Singapore.
+She is currently with the Advocacy &amp; Statutory Function group that oversees the compliance of Legal Deposit in Singapore.
 </div>

 <div style="background-color: white;">